FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Worked on freecodecamp and finished the basic javascript course.
 At the same time I did some javascript exercises on the Odin Project.

 **Thoughts:** Learning a new language is fun, I feel that I'm getting closer to that part in which I struggle to create something out of thin air before I become proficient on the language.

+### Day 79: May 1, 2018 (Freecodecamp, The Odin Project, Podcasts, dev.to)
+##### Freecodecamp, The Odin Project, Podcasts, dev.to

+**Today's Progress**: Listened to a few podcasts today, did a few exercises in freecodecamp and will start the algorithms module, submitted my post about vim to dev.to.

+**Thoughts:** It was good to be able to catch up with all my saved podcasts episodes.
+I also caught up with my reading list.
+Learned a bit more about Javascript and now will be interesting to apply that knowledge in the algorithm module.